Boudnai/script-info-agenda/README.md

 # script-info-agenda
-script retrieving information from a calendar to insert it into an Excel table
+script retrieving information from a calendar (ICS file) to insert it into an Excel table

 ## Description
 need openpyxl : pip install openpyxl.